ryan-tao-ic/ece1724_react_project/README.md

 ## Motivation

-The main purpose of EventHub is to make academic event management easy and organized.
-The organizing of academic events envisaged as Master's and PhD defenses, conferences, seminars, and guest lectures, takes place using a cumbersome manual process.
-Most of the time, event organizers appeal to generic forms or email registrations, which do not have the functionalities of real-time attendance tracking, nor effective management tools.
+The primary purpose of EventHub is to simplify and organize academic event management.
+The organization of academic events, including Master's and Phd defences, conferences, seminars, and guest lectures, is currently conducted using a cumbersome manual process.
+Most of the time, event organizers rely on generic forms or email registrations, which lack the functionalities of real-time attendance tracking and effective management tools.
 This leads to:

 - Enhanced administrative workloads
 - Inefficient management of participants' data
 - Disrupted connectivity due to multiple systems used by organizers and attendees
-- Ineffective organization of important event staff in dealing with case load
+- Ineffective organization of important event staff in dealing with the case load
 - Slow consideration of messages in real-time during events

 Our platform addresses these pain points by providing a comprehensive solution that transforms fragmented manual processes into a seamless, automated workflow.